damianhakert/damianhakert.github.io/source/posts/2016-08-26-trends-in-version-control-land-open-source.html.md

 twitter_image: '/images/tweets/trends-in-version-control-land-open-source.png'
 ---

-Earlier in this series we talked about how [innersourcing][post-1] could be the solution to common enterprise challenges, the benefits of [releasing early and often][post-2], and the efficiency of [microservice architecture][post-3].
-In this final post, I’d like to share my thoughts on the exciting trend we see with open source practices expanding across a variety of industries.
+Earlier in this series, we explained how [innersourcing][post-1] can solve common enterprise challenges, the benefits of [releasing early and often][post-2], and the efficiency of [microservice architecture][post-3].
+In this final post, I’d like to share my thoughts on an exciting new trend: open source practices expanding into a variety of industries.

-If you think you’ve been seeing increasingly more companies engage with open source in the past year, you’re not wrong.
+Over the past year, we've seen more and more companies are engaging with open source.

 <!-- more -->

-It turns out that as more companies get comfortable with the implications around open source — letting go of control to the extent that collaboration is more productive — open source is turning out to be an incredibly good solution in a number of industries.
-In fact, according to this [Open Source Survey][survay], in 2016, **78%** of companies were using some form of open source software, and **65%** were contributing to open source projects.
+It turns out that as more companies become comfortable with the implications of open source - loosening control in exchange for more productive collaboration — open source is turning out to be an incredibly useful solution in a number of industries.
+In fact, according to the 2016 [Future of Open Source Survey][survay], **78%** of companies use some form of open source software, and **65%** contribute to open source projects.

-There has been a shift toward open source across the board.
-I think there are a few important reasons why it’s happening.
+There's been a shift toward open source across the board, and there are a few key reasons why this is happening.
-If the software fits these criteria, it’ll probably go open source:

-**1. If a lot of people use it, open source just makes sense.**
+**1. When a lot of people use it, open source just makes sense.**
 {: .alert .alert-info}

-Once you have a lot of people using a program, that becomes an opportunity to crowdsource feedback and solutions from users, so going open source is a shortcut to improvement.
+When a lot of people use a program, there's greater opportunity to crowdsource feedback and solutions from users.
+Therefore, going open source offers a shortcut to improvement.

 Software that’s used by the majority of a large company, for example, is